NERC-COVID19-DigitalEnvironmentSprint/ParksInThePandemic_NERCHackathonFour-VisualisingRisk/README.md

 ### Conclusions

 * It is feasible (but hard!) to bring together big data, environmental data and social science data for a combined visualisation and analysis of park visits
-* There are more intuitive, interactive ways to visualise the available data without showing all of the complexity
+* Our app shows that there are more intuitive, interactive ways to visualise the available data without showing all of the complexity!
+* Bedford's parks seem to be a lot less busy in the pandemic relative to other regions, and forecasts are potentially more accurate for Bedford than other regions (https://youtu.be/V4fkM7vKO0E)
 * There is some indication that weather patterns are very important predictors of park usage compared to social factors, but this needs to be investigated further.
 * There is potential to develop a forecast of park visits based on the weather and social science data, but this needs a lot more work (e.g. refining random forest parameters and debugging/checking classes of inputs, incorporating data relating to lockdown conditions